How to buy the best vacuum cleaner

 Vacuum cleaners that have Hepa (high-efficiency particulate air) or S-class filters, designed to retain the particles that cause allergy attacks, should also make a difference.

-What kind of vacuum cleaner bags should I buy?
+What kind of vacuum cleaner bags are best?

 Vacuum cleaner manufacturers usually recommend buying replacement bags sold under their own brand names.
 But you can also buy bags from third-party suppliers, such as Airflo, Unifit and Vivanco.
 These companies make the 'official' bags for some vacuum cleaner manufacturers as well as providing their own-branded alternatives.

 Generally, you're unlikely to see much difference.
 But our Which? tests show that some alternative bags tend to let small particles of dust escape, which might mean you'd need to clean the vacuum cleaner's filters more often.